Create a Trigger

 Custom Scheduling Option

-Honeycomb allows you to specify a scheduled window in which the trigger will run.
-For example, you may have a situation that you need to be alerted on Monday through Friday, but not on the weekends.
+Use Custom Scheduling to specify a scheduled window in which the trigger will run.
+For example, you only need alerts during business hours from Monday through Friday.

 Custom Scheduling Options